 Assemble the pie:

-- Take the pie pan out of the oven, add your filling.
+- Take the pie pan out of the oven, add the filling.

 - Brush with extra olive oil and bake for about 20 minutes or until golden brown.